jernvall-lab/ToothMaker/README.md

 [4] Savriama, Y. et al. 2018.
 Bracketing phenogenotypic limits of mammalian hybridization.
 Royal Society Open Science, 5, 180903. http://dx.doi.org/10.1098/rsos.180903.

+[5] Couzens, A. M. et al. 2021.
+Developmental influence on evolutionary rates and the origin of placental mammal tooth complexity.
+Proceedings of the National Academy of Sciences, 118(23), e2019294118.

+[6] Christensen, M. M. et al. 2023.
+The developmental basis for scaling of mammalian tooth size.
+Proceedings of the National Academy of Sciences, 120(25), e2300374120.

 ## Build instructions